 I'm a cosplayer.
 I cosplay because I enjoy finding outlets for my creative energy and because I think it's really fun to dress up in costumes.
 I taught myself how to sew, mostly through trial and error and by learning tips and tricks from my friends.

 I don't think there's any one definition of what cosplay is.
 I have respect for anyone who dresses up and calls themselves a cosplayer, from cosplayers who spend hundreds of hours on their costumes, to cosplayers who come up with a costume the night before a con, to cosplayers who buy their costumes.
 To me, however you want to cosplay is legit.

 I used to let cosplaying stress me out.
 This was for many reasons.
 I didn't always cosplay what I wanted to cosplay, and I quickly learned that forcing yourself to work on a project you have little interest in is not very fun at all.
 Moreover, I used to spend way too much time worrying that people would judge me based on the perceived quality of my costume or by how well I suited a certain character.

-I don't think being "good" at cosplaying should be defined by someone's appearance or by how much money and time they have to spend on making a costume.
+I don't think being "good" at cosplaying should be defined by someone's appearance or by how much money and time they have to spend on a costume.
 I feel like narrow understandings of what makes a cosplay "good" or" accurate" just end up excluding people or making them feel judged, and that's not cool at all.
-If oppressive words, actions or ideas are ruining peoples' cosplay experiences, then I think that we, as a community, need to work towards creating a more welcoming and inclusive environment.
+If oppressive words, actions, ideas, and/or systems are ruining peoples' cosplay experiences, then I think that we, as a community, need to work towards changing that to create a more inclusive and anti-oppressive environment.
 I think everyone should be able to cosplay and have fun doing it.